damonDevelops/damonDevelops/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">
 ## 🚀 About Me

-📜 - I'm currently completing my Bachelor of Computer Science at the University of Wollongong, with a major in Software Engineering!
+📜 - Completed a Bachelor of Computer Science with Distinction in 2016

-I have one year remaining on my degree, and I take particular interest in full stack development as well as game design and development!
-I enjoy frontend development and enjoy the process of UI/UX development also.
+I connect people with the organisations they love with forward thinking applications that encourage usability and consistency I enjoy frontend development and enjoy the process of UI/UX development also.
 Throughout the last few years I've become familiar with multiple languages, which include but aren't limited to:

 ## 🛠️ Completed Courses at University: